 NASHVILLE, Tenn.
-(AP) _ The top executive of Bridgestone/Firestone Inc. stepped down Tuesday after a 40-year career that ended with his company mired in controversy over the huge Firestone tire recall.
+(AP) _ The top executive of Bridgestone/Firestone Inc. stepped down Tuesday after a 40-year career that ended with his company enmeshed in controversy over a massive tire recall.

-Chairman and CEO Masatoshi Ono said his retirement was not linked to the recall of 6.5 million tires because of safety concerns.
-The 63-year-old Ono cited health problems and his age.
+Chairman and CEO Masatoshi Ono said his retirement was not linked to the August recall of 6.5 million tires because of safety concerns.

 Yoichiro Kaizaki, president of the Tokyo-based parent Bridgestone Corp., said Lampe ``enjoys the trust of the 35,000 employees at Firestone.″